davdar/maam/writeup/pldi15.markdown

 ## Outline

 We will demonstrate our framework by example, walking the reader through the design and implementation of an abstract interpreter.
-Section [X][Semantics] gives the concrete semantics for a small functional language.
+Section [2][Semantics] gives the concrete semantics for a small functional language.
+Section [3][Flow Properties in Analysis] gives a brief tutorial on the path and flow sensitivity in the setting of our example language.
+Section [4][Analysis Parameters] describes the parameters of our analysis, one of which is the interpreter monad.
-Section [X][Monadic Interpreter] shows the full definition of a highly parameterized monadic interpreter.
+Section [5][The Interpreter] shows the full definition of a highly parameterized monadic interpreter.
-Section [X][Recovering Concrete and Abstract Interpreters] shows how to recover concrete and abstract interpreters.
+Section [6][Recovering Analyses] shows how to recover concrete and abstract interpreters.
-Section [X][Varying Path and Flow Sensitivity] shows how to manipulate the path and flow sensitivity of the interpreter through varyations in the monad.
+Section [7][Varying Path and Flow Sensitivity] shows how to manipulate the path and flow sensitivity of the interpreter through varyations in the monad.
-Section [X][A Compositional Monadic Framework] demonstrates our compositional meta-theory framework built on monad transformers.
+Section [8][A Compositional Monadic Framework] demonstrates our compositional meta-theory framework built on monad transformers.
+Section [9][Implementation] briefly discusses our implementation of the framework in Haskell.
+Section [10][Related Word] discusses related work and Section [11][Conclusion] concludes.

 # Semantics

-To demonsrate our framework we design an abstract interpreter for `λIF` a simple applied lambda calculus, which is shown in Figure`~\ref{Syntax}`{.raw}.
+To demonsrate our framework we design an abstract interpreter for `λIF` a simple applied lambda calculus, which is shown in Figure \ref{Syntax}.
 `\begin{figure}`{.raw}
 `````align````````````````````````````````````````
   i ∈  ℤ